-If you’ve been thinking about going zero waste or lowering your plastic consumption, now is a great time to start, as we’re heading into Plastic Free July 2021.
+If you’ve been thinking about going zero waste or lowering your plastic consumption, summer is a great time to start, as it marks the annual month-long holiday called Plastic Free July.
 Started by the Plastic Free Foundation in 2011, Plastic Free July is an annual global initiative that encourages people to refuse single-use plastics as much as possible, all July long — and beyond.

 Of course, there’s no pressure to completely avoid single-use plastic for the entire month.
 Instead, make doing so your goal, while understanding that things are not always in our control.
 Just aim to reduce your disposable plastic use as much as possible by staying prepared with reusables, buying package-free food, and making fun and money-saving zero-waste swaps.